rust-lang/rust/active/0000-empty-structs-with-braces.md

 adding curly braces is aggravating (both in effort revising the code, and also in extra noise introduced into commit histories).

-This RFC proposes going back to the state we were in circa February 2013, when both `S0` and `S0 { }` were accepted syntaxes for an empty struct.
+This RFC proposes an approach similar to the one we used circa February 2013, when both `S0` and `S0 { }` were accepted syntaxes for an empty struct.
 The parsing ambiguity that motivated removing support for `S0 { }` is no longer present (see the [Ancient History] appendix).